How to wipe a laptop easily and securely

 To backup, you can simply connect an external drive to the laptop and drag files and folders to it.
-You can use the Windows Backup feature in Windows 7 of File History in Windows 8.
-Windows 10 has both features and adds the ability to backup and restore system images.
+You can use the Windows Backup feature in Windows 7, or File History in Windows 8.
+Windows 10 has both features and adds the ability to back up and restore system images.

 How to wipe a Windows 7/Vista/XP laptop